skorulis/online-money/_posts/sites/2016-09-18-swagbucks.markdown

 * TV: Looping channels that play in a separate window.
 Earns about 3 SB every 25 minutes
 * Games: Up to 25SB for playing games
 * Apps: Up to 150SB for download apps
-* Search: I got 20SB for the first search but am yet to see anything after this.
-The site says the payouts are random for this
+* <b>Search:</b> I got 20SB for the first search and randomly have gotten 7SB after completing a captcha a few times.

 Sweeps